raw-lab/mercat2/README.md

   - if the -prod option is used, a 'prodigal' folder is created with the amino acid .faa and .gff files

 ![GitHub Logo](doc/PCA.png)

+## Notes on memory usage and speed

+MerCat2 uses a substantial amount of memory when the k-mer 4 is high.
+Running MerCat2 on a personal computer using a k-mer length of ~4 should be OK.
+Total memory usage can be reduced using the Chunker feature (-s option), but keep in mind that in testing when the chunk size is too small (1MB) some of the least significant k-mers will get lost.
+This does not seem to affect the overall results, but it is something to keep in mind.
+Using the chunker and reducing the number of CPUs available (-n option) can help reduce memory requirements.

+The speed of MerCat2 can be increased when more memory or computer nodes are available on a cluster and using a chunk size of about 100Mb.

 ## Citing Mercat